hyfydistro/web-design-mockups/mars-rover/README.md

 An article about the autonomous exploration vehicle(s) that landed on mars.

+- Informational

 ## Brief

 - [/] text-heavy pages vs. [] interaction-heavy pages

+## Inspirations

+identify a Goal, Wish or Opportunity

+Gather Input and Insight

+Clarify the challenges

+=> See "Research" folder for Inspiration and Vision & Ideas.

 ## Web Design Details